Beach Too Sandy, Bryan Too Breaky

 kind of open the guardrails a little bit on some of the things that we talk about.

-And like you said, it's hard sometimes not not to see what's going on on the television and read about it or whatever, and then not go, I can't comment.
+And like you said, it's hard sometimes not to see what's going on on the television and read about it or whatever, and then not go, I can't comment.

 If I have a show that's brought, you know, that's running four days a week, I can't not say something about this.

-But there's one lady who, when we, you know, I said something a couple months ago, and then she wrote this comment on Spotify, you know, stop being political, you know, stay in your lane.
+But there's one lady who, when we, you know, I said something a couple months ago, and then she wrote this comment on Spotify, you know, stop being political, you know, stay in your lane, you're not funny when you're political, whatever.

 And then over the course of a couple months, it started a dialogue on our, like our hotline, our text message hotline.